eiimie/aos-assessment-1/README.md

 The file for Task 1 is **task1.sh**.
 This was developed and tested on macOS and Kali Linux (VirtualBox).

 ### Running on Linux/macOS
-1. Open terminal and navigate to the script location:
+1. Save the file, then open terminal and navigate to the script location:
 ```cd ~/Desktop```

 2. Make the script executable: